Scionar/norppa/README.md

 Development is done in documentation package.
 Component package needs to be linked to documentation inside monorepo.

 Add new package to `./rush.json` configuration file on root.
-Link component to documentation package.
-Use package name from package.json.

 Update rush configuration with: